axelmagn/axelmagn.com/web/content/_index.md

 +++
-title = "mesocycle.dev"
+title = "axelmagn.com"
 paginate_by = 10 # posts per page
 +++

-# mesocycle.dev

 Hi, my name's Axel Magnuson.
 I've worked in tech for most of my life (mostly machine learning), and I dabble in video games and programming languages in my spare time.
 This is my personal site and blog, where I write about anything that crosses my mind.
 If you want to chat, the best way to reach me is via email.
+Don't hesitate - I'm nice.

 ## Contact